sleepyOwl14/proximax-bc-docs/docs/rest-api/serialization.md

 ## Writing a schema

-Are you writing a new catapult plugin that includes a new transaction type?
+Are you writing a new Sirius-Chain plugin that includes a new transaction type?

 In this example, we are examining how the [transfer.cats](https://github.com/proximax-storage/catbuffer/blob/master/schemas/transfer.cats) schema works.
 Follow the same steps to define a new schema.